simsab-ufcg/Promethee2/README.md

 parameters
 is_max
 ```
-In which weight is the value of weight that criterion, function_name is the name of the functions (currently is only implemented linear comparisson), parameters are the parameters for the specific function and is_max indicates if in the comparison greater values are desired over the smaller ones (0 if smaller values are desired, 1 for greater values).
+In which weight is the value of weight that criterion, function_name is the name of the functions, parameters are the parameters for the specific function and is_max indicates if in the comparison greater values are desired over the smaller ones (0 if smaller values are desired, 1 for greater values).

 Example:
 ```
 0.2
-linear
+level
+0.5 1
 1
-1
 ```
+Functions which use more of than 2 parameters must be follow _p_, _q_ pattern.

 ### Out of Zone of Study